vodev/vocloud/worker/spark-worker/README.md

   This URL is necessary when the worker needs to download some data from the vocloud server.
 Note that in order to do so you will have to arrange the network visibility from the worker to master server and vice versa.
 - `local-address` - Hostname URL to the worker server from the master server point of network view.
+- `spark-executable` - Path to the `spark-submit` script on the filesystem.
+- `hadoop-default-fs` - URL locator of the HDFS filesystem.
 - `max-jobs` - Maximum count of jobs that this worker allows to be run concurrently.
 Note that Spark execution manager (e.g. YARN) can have additional restrictions to the count of jobs/resources requirement.
 - `description` - Description of this UWS worker.
-- `spark-executable` - Path to the `spark-submit` script on the filesystem.
-- `hadoop-default-fs` - URL locator of the HDFS filesystem.
+- `environment` [optional] - The sequence of optional tags settings the environment variables to be passed to the `spark-submit` script.
+For this current instance the `HADOOP_CONF_DIR` variable is set to be able to use `--master yarn` parameter properly.
 - `submit-params` [optional] - This complex tag can be either in the root `uws-settings` tag or in the `worker` tag (see later).
 It specifies implicit parameters to be passed to the `spark-submit`.
 Parameters from the root tag can be overriden by the parameters specified in the `worker` tag and both parameter specification can be overridden by the parameters